International Pet Travel | Ash Tree Vets

 Travelling Abroad with Your Pet

-The main change is that you are no longer able to use pet passports issued in England, Wales or Scotland and will instead require an Animal Health Certificate (AHC).
-Unlike pet passports, AHCs can only be used for a single journey.
+You are no longer able to use pet passports and will instead require an Animal Health Certificate (AHC) regarding pet travel to the EU, as well as Northern Ireland.
+AHCs can only be used for a single journey.

 When travelling to an EU country or Northern Ireland, your pet needs:

-- A microchip
+• A microchip

-- A valid rabies vaccination, at least 21 days before you travel
+• A valid rabies vaccination, at least 21 days before you travel

-- Tapeworm treatment for dogs if you’re travelling directly to Finland, Ireland, Northern Ireland, Norway or Malta
+• Tapeworm treatment for dogs if you’re travelling directly to Finland, Ireland, Northern Ireland, Norway or Malta

 If you are returning to the UK, you must see a vet in the country you are visiting to have a tapeworm treatment administered one to five days before you return.
 This does not apply if you are returning from Finland, Ireland, Northern Ireland, Norway or Malta.